-In Recommended Budget, the net county cost increased by \$2.2 million.
+Net County Cost overall is increasing by \$2.2 million.

 - The NCC allocation for Public Health includes an increase of \$280,000 for the shared cost of a Deputy Public Health Officer position. - The NCC allocation for California Children's Services includes an increase of \$2.8 million for nine new positions (Senior Therapist) and the cost of the county's share cost. - The NCC allocation for Public Guardian includes an increase of \$113,590 to meet the rising cost of ISF, Pension, and Labor increases. - Correctional Health and Behavioral Health Detention budget request remains within the allocated net county cost.